Xannadoo/carbon-cost-kaggle/journal.md

     - Ran pips.job for thyroid data.
 Attempting to debug with 1 dataset at a time.
  - For Kaggle project:
     - Re-ran pretraining with correct number of epochs (4 folds, 15 epochs each).
 Gave limit of 3 days, but requested more from HPC.
-    - Need to get these results.
+    - Need to get these results. (in `job.123717.out`?)
     - Training ran successfully, just ran out of time. (in `job.122954.out`)
     - Ran training with actual training commented out to see number of epochs (in `job.123717.out`)
-    - Need to add CarbonTracker to training script and re-run with more time.
+    - Added CarbonTracker to training script.
+Need to re-run with correct epochs, more time, and comments removed.

 ### 16 April 2023
 - For Dovile's Project: